-In FY 13, the fifth full year of operations, the Faculty Consulting Office on the Storrs Campus received 1,125 requests to consult from 443 individuals.
-The Health Center's office received 767 requests from 171 individuals).
-Both campuses had very high response rate with the required reconciliation reports from those individuals who had filed requests to consult.
-The FY 13 annual report of the University's Faculty Consulting Program is attached.
+In FY '14, the sixth full year of operations, the Faculty Consulting Office on the Storrs Campus received 1,117 requests to consult from 460 individuals.
+The UConn Health office received 713 requests from 182 individuals.
+Both campuses had a 100% response rate for those individuals required to complete reconciliation reports.
+The FY'14 annual report of the University's Faculty Consulting Program is attached.